Evolution AB Enhances Shareholder Value Through Share Repurchase - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-An announcement from Evolution Gaming Group AB ( (SE:EVO) ) is now available.
+An update from Evolution Gaming Group AB ( (SE:EVO) ) is now available.

-Evolution AB has repurchased 173,767 of its own shares between July 28 and August 1, 2025, as part of a board-approved program to improve capital structure and enhance shareholder value.
-The repurchase, conducted under EU regulations, brings Evolution’s total holdings to 1,910,248 shares, with a maximum of 20,446,216 shares allowed for acquisition, indicating a strategic move to strengthen its market position.
+Evolution AB has repurchased 324,409 of its own shares from November 3 to November 7, 2025, as part of a repurchase program aimed at improving its capital structure and enhancing shareholder value.
+The program, compliant with EU regulations, allows for a maximum acquisition of 20,446,216 shares, with Citibank independently managing the purchases on Nasdaq Stockholm.
+This strategic move is expected to positively impact Evolution’s financial standing and market positioning.

-The most recent analyst rating on (SE:EVO) stock is a Hold with a SEK1170.00 price target.
+The most recent analyst rating on (SE:EVO) stock is a Buy with a SEK696.00 price target.
 To see the full list of analyst forecasts on Evolution Gaming Group AB stock, see the SE:EVO Stock Forecast page.

 More about Evolution Gaming Group AB

 Evolution AB (publ) develops, produces, markets, and licenses fully integrated B2B online casino solutions to gaming operators.
-Established in 2006, it has become a leading B2B provider with over 800 operators as customers.
-The company employs more than 22,200 people across studios in Europe and North America, and is headquartered in Sweden, listed on Nasdaq Stockholm.
+Since its inception in 2006, Evolution has become a leading B2B provider with over 800 operators as customers.
+The company employs 21,650 people across studios in Europe, Asia, North and South America.
+Based in Sweden, Evolution is listed on Nasdaq Stockholm under the ticker EVO and is licensed by the Malta Gaming Authority and other jurisdictions.

 For detailed information about EVO stock, go to TipRanks’ Stock Analysis page.